Hanuma Vihari: International career

 On 25 August 2019, against the West Indies, Vihari made 93 runs off 128 balls in the 2nd innings of the 1st Test match, which was labelled as a crucial knock for India as they gave the Windies a target of 419 runs with only 1 day remaining of the Test match.
 In the second Test match against the West Indies, Vihari scored his maiden Test century.
-In October 2019, he was selected for India's 3 match Test series against South Africa in India and played only in the 1st Test and this was his 1st ever international match in India.
+In October 2019, he was selected for India's 3 match Test series against South Africa in India and played only in the 1st Test and this was his first international match in India.
 In February 2020, he was called for India's 2 Match Test series against New Zealand in New Zealand and scored a half century in the 1st innings of the 2nd Test.

-He outplayed the fiery Australian attack in the 2020–2021 Border-Gavaskar Trophy in the third Test at Sydney with an unbeaten 23 playing 161 balls and ensured India to a draw.
+He outplayed the fiery Australian attack in the 2020–2021 Border-Gavaskar Trophy in the third Test at Sydney with an unbeaten 23 playing 161 balls and ensured India a draw.
 While batting in the 4th innings and last day of the match, he suffered a hamstring injury just before the tea.
 But, he continued to play and along with Ravichandran Ashwin, saved the match for India.